anibali/coal/README.md

 --------

 * Super-fast JIT compilation via LibJIT
-* Fallback to Ruby interpretation of code when required binaries are absent
 * No need for any native compilation by you or your users

 TODO